MicrosoftDocs/learn/learn-pr/azure/intro-to-microsoft-purview/includes/2-what-is-microsoft-purview.md

 - Sensitive data classification.
 - End-to-end data lineage.

-You can also allow data users to find valuable, trustworthy data.
+You can also empower data users to find valuable, trustworthy data.

 Microsoft Purview is designed to help enterprises get the most value from their existing information assets.
 With this cloud-based service, you can register your data sources to help you discover and manage them.
 Your data sources remain in place, but a copy of the metadata for the source is added to Microsoft Purview.